Handover

 Customer no show

-If the customer does not show up to collect the order, it can be canceled by clicking the three dots in the lower left corner.
-By selecting 'Customer did not pick up the order,' the task is marked as canceled, and the process is finalized with the internal reason 'customer no show'.
+If the customer does not show up to collect the order, it can be canceled by clicking the three dots icon in the lower left corner.
+By selecting Customer did not pick up the order, the task is marked as canceled, and the process is finalized with the internal reason customer no show.

-Refuse reasons
+Refusal reasons

 When a customer does not accept the full order or only part of it, the user can specify refusal reasons during the handover process.
-If configured, these reasons can be applied to each line item as soon as the user indicates via the minus button that fewer than the ordered number of items are handed over.
+If configured, these reasons can be applied to each line item as soon as the user indicates via the - button that fewer than the ordered number of items are handed over.
 The reasons can be selected accordingly.

 Once the reasons are set, the user can view the selected reasons for each line item.
 Providing reasons is optional.